epicweb-dev/client-hints/README.md

 ## The Problem

-Sometimes your server render code needs to know something about the client that the browser doesn't send.
+Sometimes your server rendered code needs to know something about the client that the browser doesn't send.
 For example, the server might need to know the user's preferred language, or whether the user prefers light or dark mode.